Startseite » Technical consulting » Risk analysis, HAZOP

 Risk analysis, HAZOP

-The performance of a risk and hazard analysis for operational facilities is absolutely necessary, for example, for the issuing of a CE certificate or in the case of changes to existing facilities (facility conversion).
-Risks and hazards must be re-evaluated.
+Carrying out a risk and hazard analysis for operating systems is essential, for example, for issuing a CE certificate or for changes to existing systems (system conversion, renewal of the safety chain).
+Risks and dangers need to be re-evaluated.

 Hazard identification – HAZOP

-The HAZOP methodology is used to identify potential hazards and causes for (production) deviations of technical plants.
-On the part of VWE, we put together an interdisciplinary team of experts to suit your specific requirements, organise the documentation and moderate the analysis meeting.
+The HAZOP methodology is used to identify potential hazards and causes of (production) deviations in technical systems.
+We put together an interdisciplinary team of experts to meet your specific requirements, organize the documents and moderate the analysis meeting.
+In addition, we also offer to update your as-built documentation.

 The qualitative risk graph